icecube/icetray-public/icetray/resources/docs/keywordparams.rst

        ("OutputFADCDataName", "InIceCalibratedFADC")
        )

-Where the call to :func:`AddModule` is followed by a tuple of pairs, the first containing the name of the parameter as a string, the second containing the corresponding parameter value.
+Where the call to :py:meth:`~.I3Tray.AddModule` is followed by a tuple of pairs, the first containing the name of the parameter as a string, the second containing the corresponding parameter value.
 This could provoke confusing errors if you forget a comma: